AI Architecture User Guide

 Min Confidence 0.40 Moderate bar for management decisions

 Strategy Instructions Trail stops to break-even at 1R.
-Close early if CHoCH fires against position direction.
+Close early if ChoCh fires against position direction.

 Corresponding .set file AI Section: